alexbelgium/hassio-addons/bazarr/README.md

 ---

 Webui can be found at <http://your-ip:PORT>.
-The default username/password : described in the startup log.
 Configurations can be done through the app webUI, except for the following options

 ```yaml